-If you have not set up your goal, you are missing out on valuable information on anything related to conversion rate.
+If you have not set up your Analytics goals, you are missing out on valuable information on anything related to conversion rate.

 Most people assume that you need to have sales to have a conversion rate.
 But every site has its own version of conversions: